-RANKING OF APPLICATIONS The Conservation Measurement Tool scores activities so that individual applications will be ranked according to their total ranking points.
+the CSP Application, Evaluation, and Ranking Tool (AERT) will score eligible applications so that they are ranked according to their total ranking points.
 Those with the highest points will be selected until that state's acreage allotment is used up.
 States may employ ranking pools as they refine different priority resource concerns for smaller geographic areas.
 Within each geographic pool there will be a separate pool for socially disadvantaged farmers and also one for beginning farmers.
 Non-industrial private forestland will also be ranked in a separate pool.